-- Change the call to the rsyslog init script to the service command to seamlessly support both RHEL6 and RHEL7. - Changed default ssg base path to /usr/share/xml/scap/ssg/content - pupmod-pam - Removed all reliance on the 'lsb\' facts since some users do not wish to install the prerequisite RPMs for LSB compliance. - pupmod-pki - Now allow directories in the cacerts directories.
-This previously caused failures that needed to be manually addressed on each node. - pupmod-rsync - Fixed provider to run with -dry-run when puppet is run with a -noop. - pupmod-simp - Ensure that SSSD is used by default on EL7+ systems since nscd and nslcd have functionality issues. - Removed all reliance on the 'lsb\' facts since some users do not wish to install the prerequisite RPMs for LSB compliance. - pupmod-ssh - Modernized the Ciphers, MACs, and Kex. - Added explicit cases for FIPS and non-FIPS mode (as well as reasonable default cases for RHEL7 and below). - Updated to use the new augeasproviders module dependencies. - Added a function ssh\format\host\entry\for\sorting() that will properly sort SSH Host entries for inclusion with concat. - pupmod-stunnel - Had a variable options in stunnel.erb that should have been scoped as @options. - pupmod-sudo - Removed all reliance on the 'lsb\' facts since some users do not wish to install the prerequisite RPMs for LSB compliance. - pupmod-sudosh - Change the call to the rsyslog init script to the service command to seamlessly support both RHEL6 and RHEL7. - pupmod-sysctl - Removed support for the old parsed-file provider and moved to using the new Augeas-based provider. - pupmod-tftpboot - Purging of non-Puppet-managed items in pxelinux.cfg is now optional. - pupmod-simp-tpm - IMA is disabled by default. - simp-gpgkeys - Ensure that the keys are set in the correct locations for the target SIMP distribution. - simp-rsync
+- Change the call to the rsyslog init script to the service command to seamlessly support both RHEL6 and RHEL7. - Changed default ssg base path to /usr/share/xml/scap/ssg/content - pupmod-pam - Moved pam\mkhomedir to a higher position in the stack than pam\systemd.
+This resolves some issues that were occurring due to a missing home directory on initial login. - pupmod-pam - Removed all reliance on the 'lsb\' facts since some users do not wish to install the prerequisite RPMs for LSB compliance. - pupmod-pki - Now allow directories in the cacerts directories.
+This previously caused failures that needed to be manually addressed on each node. - pupmod-rsync - Fixed provider to run with -dry-run when puppet is run with a -noop. - pupmod-simp - Ensure that SSSD is used by default on EL7+ systems since nscd and nslcd have functionality issues. - Removed all reliance on the 'lsb\' facts since some users do not wish to install the prerequisite RPMs for LSB compliance. - pupmod-ssh - Modernized the Ciphers, MACs, and Kex. - Added explicit cases for FIPS and non-FIPS mode (as well as reasonable default cases for RHEL7 and below). - Updated to use the new augeasproviders module dependencies. - Added a function ssh\format\host\entry\for\sorting() that will properly sort SSH Host entries for inclusion with concat. - pupmod-stunnel - Had a variable options in stunnel.erb that should have been scoped as @options. - pupmod-sudo - Removed all reliance on the 'lsb\' facts since some users do not wish to install the prerequisite RPMs for LSB compliance. - pupmod-sudosh - Change the call to the rsyslog init script to the service command to seamlessly support both RHEL6 and RHEL7. - pupmod-sysctl - Removed support for the old parsed-file provider and moved to using the new Augeas-based provider. - pupmod-tftpboot - Purging of non-Puppet-managed items in pxelinux.cfg is now optional. - pupmod-simp-tpm - IMA is disabled by default.

-- Removed spurious install messages. - simp-util - Fixed the targets of unpack\dvd. - Added a use\fips boolean to simp config - pupmod-xinetd - Fixed: The default log\type should be 'SYSLOG authpriv' instead of 'SYSLOG daemon info'. - pupmod-vnc - Removed banners that broke some vnc clients. - simp-cli - simp config -a ANSWERFILE fails when an item has no answer - simp config -A ANSWERFILE prompts when an an item has no answer - The misleading -help documentation for -ff has been removed - The Config::Item use\fips now echoes its command unless @silent - The simp doc command path to the documentation has been corrected. - General usability improvements. - DVD - NetworkManager-wait-online is now set by default in the ISO supplied kickstart images.
-Without ths, it is possible for the 'runppet' script to attempt to run prior to the network being initialized. - A default IP is no longer provided when booting from the ISO; simp config will set the network properly. - The default kickstart no longer attempts to chkconfig any services in the %post section.
+- · simp-gpgkeys - Ensure that the keys are set in the correct locations for the target SIMP distribution. - simp-rsync - Removed spurious install messages. - simp-util - Fixed the targets of unpack\dvd. - pupmod-xinetd - Fixed: The default log\type should be 'SYSLOG authpriv' instead of 'SYSLOG daemon info'. - pupmod-vnc - Removed banners that broke some VNC clients. - simp-cli - simp config -a ANSWERFILE fails when an item has no answer - simp config -A ANSWERFILE prompts when an an item has no answer - The misleading -help documentation for -ff has been removed - The Config::Item use\fips now echoes its command unless @silent - The simp doc command path to the documentation has been corrected. - General usability improvements. - DVD - A default IP is no longer provided when booting from the ISO; simp config will set the network properly. - The default kickstart no longer attempts to chkconfig any services in the %post section.

-1.1.8 New Features
+1.8 New Features